-Ulrich Baer is a professor of German and Comparative Literature and serves as Vice Provost for Faculty and Undergraduate Academic Affairs in the Provost’s Office.
-In this capacity he works to support our faculty’s research, teaching, and other professional activities, coordinate the arts and humanities in all of NYU’s schools and institutes, and strengthen NYU’s ongoing effort to create the most diverse and inclusive community of outstanding faculty, students, and staff.
-He oversees several of the Provostial institutes and centers, serves on the NYU Trustees Academic Affairs Committee, and co-chairs the Faculty Senate Academic Affairs Committee and the Graduate Committee.
-Co-Director of the Center for the Humanities at NYU since 2014, Dr. Baer is Faculty Director in 2016.
+Ulrich Baer is a professor of German and Comparative Literature, and is formally affiliated with the Department of English in the Faculty of Arts and Sciences, and the Department of Photography and Imaging in the Tisch School of the Arts.
+He serves as Vice Provost for Faculty and Undergraduate Academic Affairs in the Provost’s Office.
+In this capacity he works to support faculty research, teaching and pedagogy, and other professional activities, coordinate the arts and humanities in all of NYU’s schools and institutes, and strengthen NYU’s ongoing effort to create the most diverse and inclusive community of outstanding faculty to serve our University’s student body and to advance research.
+He oversees several of the Provostial institutes and centers, serves on the NYU Trustees Academic Affairs Committee, and co-chairs the Faculty Senate Academic Affairs Committee and the Undergraduate Committee.
+Co-Director of the Center for the Humanities at NYU since 2015, Dr. Baer is Faculty Director in 2017.